-112 Historical Geology 4 Units UC
+112 Historical Geology 4 Units

-Prerequisite: Completion of a Geology course.
-Lecture: 3 hours per week and
+UC Prerequisite: Completion of a Geology course.

 Laboratory: 3 hours per week and field trips

 Study of the geologic history of the earth, including the chronological development of major continental features, the interpretation of earth history from rock records, and the evolutionary development of plant and animal life.